- Location Chennai, India

 - Client Tamil Nadu Cricket Association

 - Year 2011

 Chennai's ground at Chepauk, also known as the M A Chidambaram Stadium, is famous in world cricket and has a long history of exciting matches.
-However, since the construction of the stadium in the early seventies, the characteristic 'swing' of the ball created by the incoming sea-breeze which led to so much post-lunch excitement has dwindled away.
+However, since the construction of the stadium in the early seventies, the characteristic 'swing' of the ball created by the incoming sea-breeze, which led to so much excitement, has dwindled away.

 In 2009 Hopkins Architects were asked by the Tamil Nadu Cricket Association to find a way to increase capacity, provide additional corporate box and air-conditioned accommodation, maintain roof shading and get that 'swing' back.
 It was also important that the principles of Vaasthu, an Indian tradition, similar to feng shui, be adhered to in the design.

 Day-time temperatures can reach 45°C in Chennai and so extensive translucent fabric roof structures provide shade over the stands.
-Sports and catering facilities such as badminton, squash and swimming pools for two social clubs at the ground, in addition to a cricket academy and car parking are also provided as part of the redevelopment.
+Sports and catering facilities for two social clubs, a cricket academy and car parking are also provided as part of the redevelopment.